About me

 Here you can quickly access my bio, and publications.

-Beyond my academic pursuits, I am also a passionate photographer.
+Beyond my academic pursuits, I am also a passionate photographer, capturing the balance between light, motion, and silence.
 I invite you to view my creative expressions at my gallery